LoqmanSamani/protein-fold/α_fold/medium.md

-the single representation and pair representation and backbone frames, spatial representations, (Figure 4.
+The single representation and pair representation and backbone frames, spatial representations, (Figure 4.
 3) are used as input of the structure module.
 This module works with a gradient descent base algorithm to optimize the predicted 3d structure (Figure 4.
 6).
 This module utilizes a gradient descent-based algorithm to optimize the predicted 3D structure of the protein.
 The structure module comprises 8 iterations by default, and in each iteration, the weights are shared among the layers, differing from the Evoformer module where each block has distinct weights.